-New lawyers practising on their own should develop a business plan and set goals to be achieved, says Dawn Marchand, vice-president of marketing, product and client experience for Lawyers Financial, which offers insurance and investment products to lawyers, their families and staff.
+New lawyers practising on their own should develop a business plan and set goals to be achieved.

 That business plan should include both short- and long-term goal setting so that lawyers new to the profession can celebrate their successes along the way.

-When your business plan and goals have been developed, lawyers should also remember the importance of developing a network, Marchand says.
+When your business plan and goals have been developed, lawyers should also remember the importance of developing a network.

-If you are going out on your own, reach out to other solo practitioners for advice on issues such as how to make time for a vacation, Marchand says.
+If you are going out on your own, reach out to other solo practitioners for advice on issues such as how to make time for a vacation.

 One of the resources new lawyers have access to through Lawyers Financial is a video series developed with experienced lawyers providing advice on common issues and concerns.

-Marchand says solo lawyers should also give thought to their business and personal risk, and protect against potential issues that may arise.
-That’s where a Lawyers Financial advisor can help, she says.
+Solo lawyers should also give thought to their business and personal risk, and protect against potential issues that may arise.
+That’s where a Lawyers Financial advisor can help.

-When assessing risk, new lawyers need to understand that their most valuable asset is their income, she says.
+When assessing risk, new lawyers need to understand that their most valuable asset is their income.

-A feature called future insurability allows a lawyer to increase the amount of insurance as their income grows, but without going through any additional medical questions, she explains.
+A feature called future insurability allows a lawyer to increase the amount of insurance as their income grows, but without going through any additional medical questions.

-If you are solo, you will also want to consider business expense insurance — protection that provides the funding necessary to keep your office going should you experience a disability, says Marchand.
+If you are solo, you will also want to consider business expense insurance — protection that provides the funding necessary to keep your office going should you experience a disability.

 You could be off work for three or six months, but it will pay for the lights, your rent — even a replacement lawyer to keep your practice open.